Annual High Tide Flooding Outlook

 Pacific Islands

-• Though the frequency of high tide flooding varies from year to year, the Pacific Islands experience a median of 7 more high tide flood days per year compared to the year 2000, a more than 250% increase .
-This can also be attributed to anomalously warm water that contributes to elevated sea levels and high tide flooding in the region.
+• Though high tide flooding varies greatly each year, overall, the Eastern Pacific Islands experience an average of 11 more high tide flood days per year compared to the year 2000, a nearly 350% increase.

 Note: Pacific Island flood thresholds were adjusted on June 1, 2023 to better match on-the-ground reports of flooding.
 This change impacts the Annual Outlooks for the Pacific Islands compared to previous years.
-Adjusted flood thresholds may not be representative of flooding around Kwajalein Island.
-Reported flood days represent the number of observed and predicted days where water levels exceed the flood threshold at the Kwajalein station.
+Reported flood days represent the number of observed and predicted days where water levels exceed the flood threshold.
 The number of true flood days may be lower.

 Alaska